borntofrappe/Practice-Front-End-Web-Development/CodePenChallange Typeset/README.md

 - [this insightful article](https://css-tricks.com/your-brain-on-front-end-development/) was an inspiration in general.

+# Update

-As the challenge is mostly CSS related, any additional content I thought about adding can be added through pseudo-elements.
+As the challenge was mostly CSS related, any additional content has been included through pseudo-elements.

 For the font themselves, I went with _Muli_ for paragraphs and _Montserrat Alternate_ for the headers.

 The project turned out to be a great way to refresh CSS selectors.
+Here's a brief note on the subject.

+- `>` can be used to target the elements directly nested in another element
+- `~` can be used to target _all_ the elements nested in another element
+- `+` can be used to target the element following another element

+Finally, as the project relied on having the image plastered atop the page and I did not want to sacrifice the aspect ratio of the same asset, I included media queries for large and small screens alike.
+In large devices, the image would be indeed stretched to maintain its 100% width.